tahoe01/Bin-Packing/README.md

 ### First Fit Decreasing (FFD)

-A problem with the First Fit algorithms is that packing large items is difficult, especially if they occur late in the sequence.
+A problem with the First Fit algorithm is that packing large items is difficult, especially if they occur late in the sequence.
 The solution is to first sort the items by size, from largest to smallest, then run the First Fit algorithm.

 Pseudocode: